gonzalezsieira/pelican_gazebo/README.md

 * Generic dynamics for UAVs applied to the Pelican model
 * Publishing pose, velocities and tf for simulated model

-## Dependencies
-To make this package work make sure you can access the following packages from your ROS workspace:
-* xacro
-* hector_quadrotor_controller
-* hector_quadrotor_model
-* pelican_description

 ## Information about the model
 Gazebo publishes information about the model in the following topic:
 **/gazebo/model_states**, under model named **pelican**.